The Ultimate Guide to Efficiency: Jira Best Practices in 2024

 You can always export Jira issues using the platform’s built-in features, but that’ll give you a file that becomes out of date the moment you create it.
 What about when you need live updates from your Jira projects in other tools?
 Clear communication becomes much more difficult when you’re working with outdated data.

 In cases like this, a two-way sync between Jira and the other team’s tool of choice can let you collaborate on spreadsheets, meetings, CRMs, support tools, and so on, while using your respective tools.
 For instance, Unito offers an automated no-code integration that lets you sync Jira with ServiceNow, Azure DevOps, GitHub, Asana, ClickUp, Trello, Excel and several other tools.
-You set the rules, and the two-way syncing happens in real time.
+You set the rules, and the 2-way syncing happens in real time.

 Ready to put these Jira best practices to the test?